SFDO-Community-Sprints/DLRS-Documentation/docs/index.md

 - Realtime trigger - Set Rollup to `Realtime` Calculation Mode.
 - Async trigger based calculations - Set Rollup to `Watch for Changes and Process Later` (`Scheduled` in version prior to 2.21) Calculation Mode.
 - Trigger from declarative automation - `Invocable by Automation` (`Process Builder` in versions prior to 2.21) - This is also what allows DLRS to run in Professional Edition.
 [Info](https://sfdo-community-sprints.github.io/DLRS-Documentation/Installation/configuration.html)
-- Full calculations - There are buttons at the bottom of the rollup to manually recalcate (`Recalculate Now`) or schedule a full recalculation (`Schedule Recalculation`).
+- Full calculations - There are buttons at the bottom of the rollup to manually recalculate (`Recalculate Now`) or schedule a full recalculation (`Schedule Recalculation`).

 ## DLRS History
 [Learn about the DLRS journey through past community posts.](https://sfdo-community-sprints.github.io/DLRS-Documentation/About%20Us%20&%20Contribution/dlrsHistory.html)